Required Documentation

 • Colleague letters (if necessary)

-Ensure CPA Checklist is complete (Appendix 5.0 in Promotions Handbook)
+Ensure CPA Checklist is complete (see Manual)

 *CPA categories: professional innovation; development of professional practice; and exemplary professional practice